 More offices mean more employees and larger offices.
 With an expansion, walking around the office to talk to each other may not be an option anymore.
 It would waste time to have people walk to different floors to sign off on documents or discuss a client.
 Instead, you should invest in a reliable SIP trunk.

 SIP trunks are inter-office communication systems that are routed over the internet.
-They are a type of Voice over Internet Protocol or VoIP systems.
+They are a type of Voice over Internet Protocol or VoIP phone systems.
 This means you aren’t paying the phone company for every 30-second call an employee makes.
 These systems provide 24x7x365 connectivity, ensuring you are never more than a call away.

 Software Licenses or Contracts